-If you ship large quantities of goods, or ship goods that need to be protected during transfer and safely delivered then chances are you will use pallets to do this (unless your product is very small, for example bolts and screws, or very large like big machinery) Using pallets makes shipping more secure and, more importantly, is the most cost effective way, maximizing space.
+If you ship large quantities of goods, or ship large or heavy goods that need to be protected during transfer and safely delivered then chances are you will use pallets at some point in the supply chain to do this.
+Using pallets makes shipping more secure and, more importantly, is the most cost effective way at maximizing space in truck trailers.

 The best LTL freight rates can be obtained by transporting goods throughout North America using pallets.
-With standard pallet sizes it is easy to calculate how much your shipping is going to cost and also know exactly how many can be fitted onto a trailer or container.
-Your carrier will be happy too, as this method of shipping eases the handling and storage space needed, pallets occupy air-space as well as floor space so maximizing occupancy of any warehouse or container.
-An all-around more efficient way to ship and deliver.
+With standard pallet sizes it is easy to calculate how much your shipping is going to cost from a single pallet to muliple pallets.
+Your carrier will be happy too, as this method of shipping eases the handling and storage space needed, pallets occupy a volume of-space as well as floor space and they can be packed easily with a forklift to maximizy warehouse and trailer space.
+Overall using pallets is one of the more efficient ways to ship and deliver.

 Carriers that use pallet pricing typically use a standard pallet of 48" x 40" x 96" ( L x W x H) for rating.
 They will usually set a max weight (1650lbs for example) and set their base rates according to this.